Updated 3 June 2022

 Quarantine not required

 - Jordan.
-All travellers, whether vaccinated or not need not to bring a negative PCR test from the country of departure.
-Visitors to Jordan are required to fill this declaration form and obtain the free QR code that shall be presented upon boarding.
+All travellers, whether vaccinated or not need not bring a negative PCR test from the country of departure.
+Visitors to Jordan are required to fill out this declaration form and obtain the free QR code that shall be presented upon boarding.

 - United Arab Emirates.All Indian travellers must fulfil one of the below requirements:

 - Present a valid vaccination certificate(s) reflecting that the passenger is fully vaccinated with a vaccine approved by the WHO or the United Arab Emirates (UAE), and includes a QR code

 - Present a valid negative COVID‑19 PCR test certificate issued within 48 hours after the sample was collected and issued by an approved health service provider with a QR code